Frequently Asked Questions

 If camps are cancelled due to a COVID-19 camp direct exposure, potential exposure and/or for contact tracing reasons, impacted customers will receive a prorated refund or camp credit.
 For example, if a five day camp like Pure Sports is cancelled due to a direct COVID exposure on Wednesday, customers will be refunded or credited for Thursday and Friday.
 More about customer refund, credit and cancellation options are outlined here.

 In the event of positive COVID case or close contact COVID-19 exposure, what should the person do?

 Anyone in camps who either tests positive or has had close contact with a person who has tested positive for COVID should not attend camp.
 And should report this information as soon as possible to Tahoe Summer Camps Director, Eric Martin, at firstname.lastname@example.org.

 Self reporting is critical in keeping our families, campers, staff and greater community safe and open.
-Please honestly answer these health questions daily, know that if your child cannot attend camp your monies will be refunded, or credited in full.
+Please honestly answer these health questions on the first day of camp, know that if your child cannot attend camp your monies will be refunded, or credited in full.
+If your child develops symptoms please indicate so to Eric Martin and do not attend camp, until conditions are clear for 24hrs.
 Thank you for your cooperation and in helping us navigate this pandemic successfully.

 Is health information confidential?

 Health information is confidential, the name of the individual who tested positive will not be revealed to protect their private health information.
 Tahoe Expedition Academy DBA Tahoe Summer Camps is located in Martis Valley, Truckee, CA which is located in Placer County, thus health information will be confidentially reported to Placer County Health Dept. As required during COVID-19+ Case Investigations.